SenseiMojo/SV08/README.md

 ## Filament
 - [ ] 061: path requires disassembling PTFE tube when filmament runs out (distance from sensor to toolhead is long so loading a follower is not reasonable).
 - [x] 062: doesn't seem to flow through the nozzle consistently.
-- [x] 063: can get tangled in spool holder ruining a print.
+- [x] 063: can get tangled in stock spool holder ruining a print.
 - [ ] 064: is dumped in many places (front left, back left) - there is no trash can.
 - [x] 065: sensor (apparently) randomly generates an error on Stepper Z1.
 Unplugging it avoids the error but not having a filament sensor is archaic (barbaric?).
 ## Camera